 The main research focus of Professor Line Bjørge's group is ovarian cancer, and the aim is to translate data from comprehensive molecular profiling into clinical meaningful strategies to improve prevention and individualized patient care.

-Insight into the molecular background of high-grade serous ovarian carcinoma (HGSOC) is growing, and molecular (BRCA, HRR deficiencies) and phenotypic profiling (platinum sensitivity, degree of debulking) is beginning to be integrated into clinical trials and practice.
+The understanding of the pathogenesis of high-grade serous ovarian carcinoma (HGSOC) is growing, and molecular (BRCA mutations, HR defects) and phenotypic (platinum sensitivity, degree of debulking) profiling are being integrated into clinical trials and wider practice.
 The introduction of PARP inhibitors to frontline treatment is believed to translate into an overall survival benefit.
-Further improvements will require rethinking, and a roadmap for research priorities has been outlined.
+Further improvements will require rethinking, and an international roadmap for research priorities has been outlined.

 Over the last decade, the group has established a multidisciplinary research portfolio focusing on HGSOC, called Rethinking Ovarian Cancer (RETHINK).
 Through a focus on biomarkers, preclinical models, and early-phase clinical studies, the aim is to translate data from comprehensive profiling into strategies that improve personalized patient care.
 The portfolio is divided into four programs: Experimental preclinical models, Tumor microenvironment, Image-guided surgery and Clinical translation (trials).

-The group has established tools for deeptissue profiling, a comprehensive range of xenograft models, and early-phase studies with modern design.
-These discoveries represent the foundation of ongoing and future projects.
-Their two-investigator initiated early-phase clinical study is still ongoing, and during 2019, two of the group’s students have defended their PhD thesis.
+The group has established tools for deep-tissue profiling, a mouse xenograft model platform, near-infra-red (NIR) probes for tumor identification and early-phase studies with modern design.
+These discoveries represent the foundation for ongoing and future projects.
+Their two-investigator initiated early-phase clinical study is still ongoing.
+The last year (2021), PhD student Shamundeeswari Anandan successfully defended her PhD thesis.

 Current challenges in the field

-Inherent tumor biological characteristics of HGSOC influence the effect of different therapies (surgery, chemotherapy, targeted therapeutics), and the ability to select more individualized treatment establishment and validation of preclinical platforms for deep-tissue profiling, as well as drug screening is necessary.
-This can be achieved through the application of the comprehensive profiling program Bjørge’s group is establishing.
-Given the importance of surgery, a tumor targeted fluorescence-image guided surgery methodology will be further developed.
-Objectives include a generation of an HGSOC organoid platform, definition of the TME of HGSOC by means of the cancer immunogram, development of Fluorescence Image Guided Surgery (FIGS), preclinical evaluation of the targeted therapeutics, and identification of biomarkers for treatment selection.
+Biological characteristics of HGSOC and vulva cancer influence the effect of different therapies (surgery, radiotherapy, chemotherapy, targeted therapeutics), and to be able to select more individualized treatment, establishment and validation of preclinical platforms for deep-tissue profiling and drug screening, is necessary.
+This can be achieved through comprehensive profiling programs which are being established.
+Further, given the importance of surgery for both diseases, tumor targeted fluorescenceimage guided surgery methodologies will be further developed.